 There are many different probiotic species, most of which offer support for immune health and gut/digestive health.

-In addition, some species and strains offer other benefits such as support for weight management, cholesterol, metabolism, vaginal health, sleep, and many more.
+In addition, some probiotic species and strains offer other benefits such as support for weight management, cholesterol, metabolism, vaginal health, sleep, and many more.

 Here is a list of probiotic genera commonly used in dietary supplements and their reported list of health benefits: